mantidproject/documents/Design/DataProcessingUserInterface.md

 The high-level solution involves refactoring and further generalizing the Reflectometry Reduction Interface into a **Data Processor User Interface**.

+**Key solution features**
+* The bulk of the solution will be about generating a `MantidQt::API::UserSubWindow` subclass called `DataProcessorAlgorithmWindow`
+* `DataProcessorAlgorithmWindow`  will take the name of the `DataProcessorAlgorithm` as one of its construction arguments
+* The `DataProcessorAlgorithmWindow` will provide both virtual functions for overriding a `preProcess` and `postProcess` step and signals for those events.
+I believe the signals will be more python friendly.

 ##Questions##

 1. [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html) has a nice mechanism for importing workspaces.
-It attempts to resolve the input either as a workspace, or as a file, and will add together listed runs separted by a +.
+It attempts to resolve the input either as a workspace, or as a file, and will add together listed runs separted by a `+`.
 Is this generic enough?
 Do we wish to further expand pre-processing steps?
 2. Exactly how much of the [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html) do we want to provide?
 Not all menus are needed.
 For example SlitCalculator is very specific.
 However Addition, deletion of row etc. Makes a lot of sense.
 What about the ICAT import?